 With only 3 weeks to the launch of Samsung’s brand new S9 and S9+, it appears that pictures and the description of those batteries have been released.
 The battery of Samsung’s previous Note 7 exploded back in 2016.
-The irregular size of the batteries was probably the cause of explosions.
+The irregular size of the batteries was probably the cause of the explosions.
 Samsung Note 7 tried to seal a sizeable 3500mAh lithium-ion battery into a 7.9mm model and it did not properly fit.
 This ultimately lead to its explosion.

 However, the new leaked photos and information about the batteries are making the customers release a sigh of relief.
 A large phone with a lasting battery is every customer’s dream.
-This is where previously Samsung failed to satisfy their customers with the Note 7.
+This is where previously Samsung failed to satisfy its customers with the Note 7.
 The device also needs to be slim and elegant as ever.
-Many were hoping that Samsung will bag more battery life in a slim and sleek phone.
+Many were hoping that Samsung would bag more battery life in a slim and sleek phone.
 So with the new Galaxy S9 and Galaxy S9+, Samsung played it fairly safe.

-Samsung had already confirmed that it will launch the new S9 and S9+ at MWC in Barcelona this month.
+Samsung has already confirmed that it will launch the new S9 and S9+ at MWC in Barcelona this month.
 They should be available in stores all over the world by the end of March 2018.